Rapid Assessment of Avoidable Blindness (RAAB)

 The main aims of RAAB are:

-- to estimate the prevalence and causes of blindness and vision impairment in a given area
+- to estimate the prevalence and causes of blindness and vision impairment in the population 50+ in a given area

 RAAB was originally designed for use at the district level but is equally as valuable for reporting national level estimates.